Telemetry Course and Class Descriptions

 Students in telemetry programs become prepared to work as EKG or ECG technicians.
-Classes are available at many community colleges through EKG or ECG certificates or associate degrees.
-Programs are about a year to two years in length, and provide instruction in recognizing heart problems, working with patients and understanding medical terminology.
+Classes are offered through many EKG or ECG certificate and associate's degree programs.
+Programs are about a year to two years in length, and provide instruction in recognizing heart problems and understanding medical terminology.
 In addition to coursework, hands-on training is gained through a practicum requirement.

 List of Common Courses

 Medical Terminology Course

 Everyone performing a role in a health care field must first have an understanding of medical terminology in order to adequately communicate with patients and other medical professionals.
 Students learn pronunciations, spellings and definitions of medical language that is commonly found when working with electrocardiogram machines (EKG or ECG).
 Prefixes and roots help students to identify medical words they may not become familiar with throughout their careers.